MartinKondor/inconnect/.github/CONTRIBUTING.md

 1. Star (very important ;)) and Fork this repository.
 2. Clone your forked repository.
-3. If you doesnt have, install an Apache server, MySQL server, PHP, and Composer:
+3. If you does'nt have, install an Apache server, MySQL server, PHP, and Composer:

    The easiest way of doing this is by downloading and installing [XAMP](https://www.apachefriends.org/hu/index.html), and [Composer](https://getcomposer.org/).